 We have incurred significant annual net operating losses in every year since our inception.
 We expect to continue to incur significant and increasing net operating losses for at least the next several years.
-Our net losses were \$29.9 million and \$32.1 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$1.0 billion.
+Our net loss was \$45.4 million for the year ended December 31, 2021.
+As of December 31, 2021, we had an accumulated deficit of \$1.1 billion.
 We have not completed the development of any drug candidate on our own.
-Other than Erivedge[®], which is being commercialized and further developed by Genentech and Roche under our June 2003 collaboration with Genentech, we may never have a drug candidate approved for commercialization.
+Other than Erivedge®, which is being commercialized and further developed by Genentech and Roche under our June 2003 collaboration with Genentech, we may never have a drug candidate approved for commercialization.
 We have financed our operations to date primarily through public offerings and private placements of our common stock, other debt financings, and amounts received through various licensing and collaboration agreements.
 We have devoted substantially all of our financial resources and efforts to research and development and general and administrative expense to support such research and development.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' deficit and working capital.
+Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.